MikolajKolek/random-chess/OVERVIEW.md

 - Short Algebraic Notation - a human-readable format of the long algebraic notation.
 When not necessary, it omits the source square, instead including the moving piece, information of captures, checks, checkmate, or castling.
 - Forsyth-Edwards Notation - this notation describes the entire state of the board, and thus, it is directly serializable to and from `BoardState`.
 It holds information like the contents of the board, the player to move, players' castling rights, en passant possibility, and move counters.
 - Portable Game Notation - this format is most often used to describe entire games, by a series of moves accompanied by a set of metadata values.
 The model has been extensively tested for any edge cases with thousands of chess games in the PGN format.

+### `GameState` and `StateMachine`
+While a `BoardState` represents the state of the board at a given moment, `GameState` stores the history and progress/result of a game.
+It is designed to be used with `StateMachine`, a generic class used for managing immutable states and transitions between them.
+The `GameState` class is thus also immutable, and all the changes to it are described using the `GameStateChange` class.
+This pattern is especially useful for networking, the `GameStateChange` objects can be sent over the network without serializing the entire `GameState` object (which holds the entire history of the game!).
+`StateMachine` is designed to be safe in multithreaded contexts, the state can only be observed and modified inside the `StateMachine.withState` method.

 ## Util